OpenSourceFellows/amplify/.github/CONTRIBUTING.md

   - A sub topic of that feature
     `<feature>/<sub-topic>`

-  - Sub topics that you want to contribute to.
+  - Sub topics that you want to contribute to `<feature>/<sub-topic>/<github-handle>`
-    `<feature>/<sub-topic>/<github-handle>`

 > Note: Branches should be short lived!
 To **prevent a branching mess**, please delete your branch as soon as your PR was successfully merged 🙏